Bobby Sprowl: Boston Red Sox

 Sprowl is best known for losing two critical games in the 1978 pennant race between the Red Sox and New York Yankees.
 He had compiled a 9-3 record in the AA Eastern League, and Boston's minor league organization claimed that he "had ice water in his veins."
 Boston manager Don Zimmer gave Sprowl three starts late in the season.

-Sprowl's first start was in Baltimore on September 5, where he went seven innings, allowing four runs (three earned) on five hits and three walks, but took the loss when Orioles ace (and future Hall-of-Famer) Jim Palmer stifled the Red Sox, who got a second-inning run on a Dwight Evans RBI double and then nothing more.
+Sprowl's first start was at Baltimore's Memorial Stadium on September 5, where he went seven innings, allowing four runs (three earned) on five hits and three walks, but took the loss when Orioles ace (and future Hall-of-Famer) Jim Palmer stifled the Red Sox, who got a second-inning run on a Dwight Evans RBI double and then nothing more.
 Sprowl carried the 1-0 lead into the bottom of the seventh, having allowed only two hits to that point, but then surrendered a game-tying home run to Lee May.
 Andres Mora then hit a ground ball through the legs of Red Sox third baseman Butch Hobson, reaching second base.
 Sprowl retired Rick Dempsey on a ground ball to shortstop, as pinch-runner Mike Dimmel advanced to third, and then with the infield playing in, Carlos Lopez hit a soft liner that dropped for a hit and allowed Dimmel to score the eventual winning run.

 Sprowl's Boston teammates lauded his effort, and Zimmer gave him a second start on September 10 against the Yankees, in the fourth game of a four-game series at Fenway Park.
 Sprowl walked the first two batters and got Thurman Munson to hit into a double play, but was unable to retire Reggie Jackson and escape the inning, surrendering an RBI single.
 Sprowl then walked Lou Piniella and Chris Chambliss and was pulled for Bob Stanley, who allowed a hit to drive in two more runs (which were charged to Sprowl) before finishing the inning.
 The Yankees won the game 7-4, tying Boston for the division lead, and subjecting Zimmer to much second-guessing due to Sprowl's perceived "nerves".

-The Red Sox were 1.5 games behind the Yankees when they arrived in New York on September 15, which would have been Sprowl's next start.
+The Red Sox were 1.5 games behind the Yankees when they arrived at Yankee Stadium on September 15, for what would have featured Sprowl's next start.
 However, Zimmer instead started Luis Tiant on short rest; Tiant lasted only 32/3 innings and allowed all four runs in Boston's 4-0 defeat.
-Zimmer did not use Sprowl at all against the Yankees that weekend, but he started on September 18 in Detroit against the Tigers.
+Zimmer did not use Sprowl at all against the Yankees that weekend, but he started on September 18 at Tiger Stadium against the Tigers.
 He allowed three runs in five innings, leaving with a 4-3 lead, and Boston won the game in 11 innings.
 This was Sprowl's last start of the season, as Zimmer went with a four-man rotation of Tiant, Mike Torrez, Dennis Eckersley, and Stanley for the final two weeks.
 Overall, Sprowl went 0-2 with a 6.39 earned run average with Boston.